jalizadeh/Notes/Readme.md

 #Introduction:
 ---------
 Summary and abstraction of programming languages or courses that I`m studying.
+These notes are not necessarily or 100% error-proof, but only written to be saved and be accessed easier, first by me, then maybe others who may need.

 #How to use: